-Jacquelene Brotherton (Chair) has worked in the transport and logistics industry for 47 years and still retains her passion for it.
+Jacquelene has worked in the transport and logistics industry for 48 years and is still as passionate as ever.
 Her many and varied roles have included livestock, general and refrigerated transport as well as fleet management.

-Transport Women Australia are trying to improve the profile and everyday image of everyone in our industry.
+Transport Women Australia are continuing their campaign to improve the profile and everyday image of everyone in our industry.

-She was the Transport Women representative on the Council of the Australian Trucking Association for seven years.
+She was the Transport Women representative on the Australian Trucking Association Council for seven years.

-Pam was the winner of the National Trucking Industry Woman of the Year in 1999 and along with husband Doug was inducted to the Road Transport Hall of Fame at Alice Springs in 2005.
+Pam was the National Trucking Industry Woman of the Year in 1999 and the 2017 Women in Industry Award winner for Excellence in Road Transport.

 Di’s specialism is in superannuation, tax and corporations law, on the flip side she loves marketing, in particular how digital marketing and promotion are changing the face of business in Australia.

 While these days Di is working in Sydney in superannuation, Di grew up on a dairy farm in Queensland, with her first experience of transport being milk, cattle and feed trucks.
 Di has previously owned her own small business with its own legal, and tax challenges.

 Di is enthusiastic about the future for women in the Transport space, the variety of opportunities available, as well as the role Transport Women Australia can play in promoting and encouraging women to enter and thrive in their chosen transport careers and working arrangements.